 We have videos showing how our waste facilities work and animations to support the learning around recycling and energy-from-waste.
 They are a great opportunity to tap into a free resource to support the learning about waste and our environment.
 For further information and to book a virtual tour, please get in touch.

 If you’ve ever wondered what goes on at our Bodmin materials recycling facility or how waste is turned into energy at the Cornwall energy recovery centre, you are welcome to attend an open day.
 Come along to tour the facilities and discover what happens to your black bin bag waste or your kerbside recycling.

-- 27 October 2020 at Bodmin materials recycling facility
+- 23 March, 15 June and 28 September at the Bodmin materials recycling facility

-- 28 October 2020 at Cornwall energy recovery centre
+- 24 March, 16 June and 29 September at the Cornwall energy recovery centre

 Please note: There will only be six spaces on each tour.

 “The students always seem to particularly enjoy and relate to the waste management visit.
 It was great that we got to see the Cornwall energy recovery centre this year, so thanks for giving us the opportunity.”

 – Dr John Rieuwerts, Senior Lecturer in Environmental Science